laravel/vite-plugin/docs/vite.md

 <a name="installing-node"></a>
 ### Installing Node

-Before running Vite and the Laravel plugin, you must first ensure that Node.js and NPM are installed on your machine:
+You must ensure that Node.js and NPM are installed before running Vite and the Laravel plugin:

 ```sh
 node -v